Demarest in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 The occasional freight is all that rumbles on the track past the Demarest railroad station today, but for more than 100 years until the early 1960s, numerous passenger trains stopped here on their way to and from Jersey City.
 By the 1940s the Erie Railroad ran the line, and they were all commuter trains ferrying folks to their jobs in New York City.
 At the bustling Jersey City terminal, a ferry completed the commute across the Hudson River to a dock at Chambers Street.

 The Northern Railroad of New Jersey ran between Nyack in New York and Jersey City, a distance of 28 miles.
 The typical commuter train took 55 minutes from beginning to end, with another 15 minutes for the connecting ferryboat.
 From Demarest it was just 22 minutes to the Jersey City

 — Submitted May 25, 2008, by J. J. Prats of Powell, Ohio.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 1, 2008, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 3,262 times since then and 49 times this year.
-This page was the Marker of the Week June 1, 2008.
-Photos: 1, 2, 3, 4, 5. submitted on May 1, 2008, by Bill Coughlin of North Arlington, New Jersey. • Kevin W. was the editor who published this page.
+This page was last revised on June 3, 2021.
+It was originally submitted on May 1, 2008, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 3,788 times since then and 88 times this year.
+It was the Marker of the Week June 1, 2008.
+Photos: 1, 2, 3, 4. submitted on May 1, 2008, by Bill Coughlin of Woodland Park, New Jersey.
+5, 6. submitted on May 29, 2021, by Mehmet Celaj of Dumont, New Jersey.
+7. submitted on May 1, 2008, by Bill Coughlin of Woodland Park, New Jersey. • Kevin W. was the editor who published this page.